Lingotech-Davis/NewsDashboard/backend/README.md

 - Dockerfile: Used to orchestrate the building of individual containers
 - .dockerignore: Same as .gitignore, allows the exclusion of files from docker containers (like node_modules).
 Can be useful to reduce build times
 - docker-compose.yml: Like a dockerfile for docker compose.
 Orchestrates the interaction and deployment of multiple docker files.
+- docker-compose.test.yml: An additional dockerfile that tells the API container to run my test code using pytest.
+See example command to combine below in testing.

 Here's some [other small notes](https://dtyner-vault.vercel.app/Coding/Docker) I wrote.
 Here's a minimal example of another [similar project](https://github.com/Paul-Williamson-90/postgres_fastapi_template/tree/master)